 Although most whiplash sufferers recover within a few months, the effects can be long-lasting and profound for those who do not.
 For some people, the pain can last for months or even years after a vehicle accident.
 Predicting a long-term outcome is difficult, but it may be more likely that you’ll suffer from chronic pain if your initial symptoms included severe pain or pain that began quickly, headaches and pain radiating into your arms.

-Your recovery period will depend on the severity of your injuries.
+Your recovery period for whiplash after a vehicle accident will depend on the severity of your injuries.
 After your acute symptoms have resolved, your doctor may recommend that you begin rehabilitation to strengthen your neck muscles and improve flexibility.

 Rehabilitation can help you recover and lower the chances that you’ll injure your neck again.
 Don’t begin a rehabilitation or exercise program without advice from your doctor.
 It’s important not to rush your recovery, and you need to allow time for thorough healing before participating in sports and other strenuous activities.